 UofL Brown Cancer Center is dedicated to the best diagnosis and treatment of ovarian cancer.
-Our Multidisciplinary Gynecologic Oncology Clinic delivers the most advanced ovarian cancer therapies, tailored to you, with a team of gynecologic oncologists, radiation oncologists, surgical oncologists, colorectal surgeons, pathologists and radiologists work together.
+Our Multidisciplinary Gynecologic Oncology Team delivers the most advanced ovarian cancer therapies, tailored to you, with a team of gynecologic oncologists, radiation oncologists, surgical oncologists, colorectal surgeons, pathologists and radiologists work together.

 We are dedicated to providing you with cutting-edge treatment.
 Your treatment will be personalized, and involve cutting-edge technologies, techniques, surgical procedures, chemotherapy and targeted treatments.
 We also offer treatment for benign tumors of the ovaries.